Puffy Paint

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 We love science experiment crafts around here!
 Frozen bubbles are one of our favorite things to make during the winter and oobleck is a blast to play with too.
-But once we learned how to make puffy paint, it became an MUST have to make the coolest artwork!
+But once we learned how to make puffy paint, it became a MUST have to make the coolest artwork!
 Skip the store bought stuff and create a whole batch together right at home instead.

-Why You’ll Love this Puffy Paint Recipe!
+Why You’ll Love This Activity

 • You only need three ingredients to make the best DIY puffy paint.
 You can keep these around the house and then make the recipe whenever you have an itch to do some extra cool crafting.